Powhatan: English settlers in the land of the Powhatan

-In 1608, Captain Newport realized that Powhatan's friendship was crucial to the survival of the small Jamestown colony.
-In the summer of that year, he tried to "crown" the paramount Chief, with a ceremonial crown, to transform him into a "vassal".
-They also gave Powhatan many European gifts, such as a pitcher, feather mattress, bed frame, and clothes.
-The coronation went badly because they asked Powhatan to kneel to receive the crown, which he refused to do.
-As a powerful leader, Powhatan followed two rules: "he who keeps his head higher than others ranks higher," and "he who puts other people in a vulnerable position, without altering his own stance, ranks higher."
-To finish the "coronation", several English colonists had to lean on Powhatan's shoulders to get him low enough to place the crown on his head, as he was a tall man.
-Afterward, the English colonists might have thought that Powhatan had submitted to King James, whereas Powhatan likely thought nothing of the sort.

-After John Smith became president of the colony, he sent a force under Captain Martin to occupy an island in Nansemond territory and drive the inhabitants away.
-At the same time, he sent another force with Francis West to build a fort at the James River Falls.
-He purchased the nearby fortified Powhatan village (present site of Richmond, Virginia) from Parahunt for some copper and an English colonist named Henry Spelman, who wrote a rare firsthand account of the Powhatan ways of life.
-Smith then renamed the village Nonsuch, and tried to get West's men to live in it.
-Both these attempts at settling beyond Jamestown soon failed, due to Powhatan resistance.
+After John Smith became president of the colony, he sent a force under Francis West to build a fort at the James River Falls.
+He purchased the nearby fortified Powhatan town (present site of Richmond, Virginia) from Parahunt for some copper and an English colonist named Henry Spelman, who wrote a rare firsthand account of the Powhatan way of life.
+Smith then renamed the town to Nonsuch, and tried to get West's men to live in it.
+This attempt to settle beyond Jamestown soon failed, due to Powhatan resistance.
 Smith left Virginia for England in October 1609, never to return, because of an injury sustained in a gunpowder accident.
-Soon afterward, English colonists established a second fort, Fort Algernon, in Kecoughtan territory.